GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Documents/Updating_Legacy_JSON.md

 `abstract` creates a pseudo-item that only exists to be copied from and is discarded after JSON loading is complete.
 If you see it used outside of these fields, replace with `ident` or `id` as appropriate.
 For debugging purposes, it is preferable to not use `abstract` on types other than `type: overmap_terrain`.
 It can cause cascading errors that are impossible to find due to lack of item id and presence in the game.
 See [JSON Inheritance](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/JSON_INHERITANCE.md) for more information on how to use abstract.

 `id` can (and perhaps should) be used anywhere `abstract` can be.
 It is used almost anywhere and doesn't need updating.
 Check out [JSON Info](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/JSON_INFO.md) for more information on where to use `id`.

+`ident` is a third type of `key` that used to be used for the same purpose.
+It is now deprecated, and should be replaced with `id` wherever possible.

 ---
 # Ammo